YSES 1

 YSES 1, also known as TYC 8998-760-1, is a pre-main-sequence star located 310 light years away from Earth in the constellation of Musca, with a mass 1.00±0.02 times the Sun.

 Planetary system

-There are two giant bodies orbiting the star.
-The European Southern Observatory's Very Large Telescope photographed the two bodies using its SPHERE instrument, producing the first direct image of multiple bodies orbiting a Sun-like star.
+There are two giant substellar bodies orbiting the star.
+In 2020, the European Southern Observatory's Very Large Telescope photographed the two bodies using its SPHERE instrument, producing the first direct image of multiple bodies orbiting a Sun-like star.